Lightning-AI/pytorch-lightning/docs/source-pytorch/common/precision_expert.rst

 Precision Plugins
 *****************

-You can also customize and pass your own Precision Plugin by subclassing the :class:`~lightning.pytorch.plugins.precision.precision_plugin.PrecisionPlugin` class.
+You can also customize and pass your own Precision Plugin by subclassing the :class:`~lightning.pytorch.plugins.precision.precision.Precision` class.

 - Perform pre and post backward/optimizer step operations such as scaling gradients.
 - Provide context managers for forward, training_step, etc.